Using Cilium Gateway API

 Key Concepts

-Gateway API breaks down network configuration into three main resources:
+The Gateway API decomposes network configuration into three main resources:

-You can check that your cluster is running a compatible version of Cilium (1.8.4+) using the following commands:
+You can verify that your cluster is using a compatible version of Cilium (1.8.4+) using the following commands:

 cilium status